Dhruvaraju/robot-framework-alpha/README.md

 robot tests/Amazon.robot #for the location where script is present robot -d results tests/Amazon.robot #results is the folder where the results will be stored
 ```

 > Its a best practice to create a manual test scenario before writing automation test script.

+> To know list of all key words required to write tests navigate to library documentation
+> Example for SeleniumLibrary keywords https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html

 ### Creating a sample test script with locators

 - The ID or xpath or css selector of an element is called as locator.
 - Navigate a desired webpage in chrome, right click on the element you want to find a locator for.
 - Click on inspect in developer tools the section will be highlighted.